The 19 Most Valuable Pennies Ever Sold

 16) 1969 S Double Die Obverse Lincoln Penny

-Value: One of these uncirculated coins sold at auction in 2008 for $126,500.
+Value: The record price for one of these uncirculated coins sold at auction in 2008 for $126,500.
+In MS66 Condition, it can be worth 605,000.

 15) 1926 S Lincoln Penny

 This coin is valuable primarily because of its date and mintmark.
-This year, there was extremely low mintage, and it's rare to find an uncirculated example with its original copper-red color.
+This year, there was an extremely low mintage, and it's rare to find an uncirculated example with its original copper-red color.

 Value: This penny sold at auction in 2006 for $149,500.